Peakhurst Campus logo

 • This note should be clearly marked at the top with child's name, year, roll class and date printed in block letters.

 • The same procedure applies if a child is late to school (e.g. bus delay) and does not have a note.
-The late note that is issued under these circumstances has a section where parent/guardian has to sign and an explanation given for their child's lateness.
-This note should be returned the next day to the roll teacher.

 Please note: If a child is late to school and is accompanied by parent/guardian, the school still requires a written note.